 The Blue Ridge Parkway is a National Parkway that is often described as “America’s Favorite Drive.”
 During the fall months, the Parkway can be particularly busy because of the brilliant colors of the changing leafs.

 The Parkway makes its way along 469 miles offering scenic and breathtaking views of the Appalachian Highlands.
 The Blue Ridge Parkway, a unit of the National Park Service, enters Transylvania County at milepost 407.5 and exits at milepost 423.5.

 Within the county on the Parkway is the Pisgah Inn, which sits 5,000 feet above sea level.
-The inn offers lodging, while its restaurant serves breakfast, lunch and dinner seven days a week.
+The inn, which closes for the season on Oct.
+31, offers lodging, while its restaurant serves breakfast, lunch and dinner seven days a week.
 A crafts and gift shop and a country store are also available at the inn, as well as access to many nearby trails.
 For more information about the inn, call (828) 235-8228 or go to www.pisgahinn.com.